Microfish31/Car_Road_Detect/README.md

 # Car_Road_Detect
 ## Description
-To find the lines on the road, so write this program.
+To find the lines on the road, so I wrote this program.

 ## Tool
 Opencv